 I'm so pleased with the end result, it looks even better than I'd anticipated, so much so that I'm now busy planning what to make with one of the new colourways...

 Other styles that I think would work equally well by cutting on the "cross-grain" include The Willow Tank, The Trapeze Dress, The Raglan Dress & Top and The Strand Coat.
 I think a skirt could also look very striking in this fabric, the Colette Zinnia Skirt for example would look stunning.

-That said, you can, of course, use this fabric effective by cutting along the grainline.
+That said, you can, of course, use this fabric effective by cutting along the grain-line.
 A centre seam, for example, could be put to really good use to create an interesting design detail.
-In the photo above, I've done a quick mock up to give you an idea of the effect that could be achieved.

 If the style you have in mind doesn't have a centre seam it's really easy to add one in.
 Instead of cutting your pattern on the fold, simply cut 2 separate pieces, but remember to add on the seam allowance through the central seam.